Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 • Letter/Binder – from the insurance company on their letterhead

-Without at least one of these forms of proof of insurance, you may be penalized for driving without insurance, even if you do actually have insurance.
+Without at least one form of proof of insurance, like knowing what a policy number on an insurance card is, you may be penalized for driving without insurance, even if you are insured.

 Affidavit of Non-Use

-The Colorado Department of Revenue, Division of Motor Vehicles states the following: “Colorado residents who wish to register vehicles that will not be operated for a period of time or are temporarily residing out of state with valid out of state insurance, may complete the Affidavit of Non-Use and submit it to their county motor vehicle office.”
+The Colorado Department of Revenue, Division of Motor Vehicles states, “Colorado residents who wish to register vehicles that will not be operated for a period of time or are temporarily residing out of state with valid out-of-state insurance may complete the Affidavit of Non-Use and submit it to their county motor vehicle office.”
+If you’re asking does car insurance cover an unregistered vehicle, check with your insurer as coverage varies.

 Teen Driver Laws

-Adopted in 2002, the Graduated Driver Licensing laws have been a huge success.
+Adopted in 2002, the Graduated Driver Licensing laws have succeeded wildly.
 Teen motor vehicle fatalities have dropped an astounding 67 percent since the program’s inception.

-Colorado Teen Graduated Drivers License Requirements and Laws
+Teen Graduated Drivers License Requirements and Laws in Colorado

 Teen Driver License Restrictions Learner's PermitRestricted License Unrestricted License